 - Drawings of restricted areas where radioactive materials are used or stored should include drawings showing the location of structures, systems, equipment, and components in restricted areas as defined in 10 CFR 20.1003. - Drawings of areas of possible inaccessible contamination should include buried pipes or other areas obstructed by equipment or structures. - If other drawings are referenced, it is sufficient to reference the general category of drawings being referenced (for example, drawings of a particular laboratory location or facility structure or equipment) and the specific location where those drawings are kept (for example, the facility's specific file number). - If drawings are unavailable, appropriate records of available information maybe substituted, including written descriptions of particular areas, recent sketches, or photographs - Drawings should be maintained and should be updated as systems, components, and structures are modified or added.
 Old or superseded drawings must be retained if they contain information relevant potential locations of contamination. - To ensure that previously used work sites are not forgotten if they are inactive when final decommissioning occurs, the records should include information on all locations where radioactive operations were ever performed during the life of the facility, including a list of what licensed materials were handled, a general description of the operations performed, and typical contamination and radiation levels during operations. - To provide a baseline history of background radiation levels prior to work with radioactive materials, the records should include surveys and isotopic analyses of building materials and soil samples made prior to initial use of new facilities or existing facilities not previously used for work with radioactive materials.
 This information can be used to verify the actual contribution of licensee operations to contamination and radiation levels at decommissioning. - 3.
-Except for radionuclides and materials excluded by regulations 10 CFR 30.35(g)(3), 40.36(f)(3), and 70.25(g)(3), a list of the following must be maintained and updated every 2 years: - all areas designated and formerly designated as restricted (under 10 CFR 20.1003); - all areas outside of restricted areas that require documentation (under 10 CFR 30.35(g)(1), 40.36(f)(1), 70.25(g)(1), and 72.30(g)(1) respectively); - all areas outside of restricted areas where wastes have been buried as documented under 10 CFR 20.2108; and
+Except for radionuclides and materials excluded by regulations 10 CFR 30.35(g)(3), 40.36(f)(3), and 70.25(g)(3), a list of the following must be maintained and updated every 2 years: - all areas designated and formerly designated as restricted (under 10 CFR 20.1003); - all areas outside of restricted areas that require documentation (under 10 CFR 30.35(g)(1), 40.36(f)(1), 70.25(g)(1), and 72.30(g)(1) respectively);

-- all areas outside of restricted areas that contain material, which if the license expired, would require remediation to meet the criteria in 10 CFR Part 20, Subpart E, or application for disposal under 10 CFR 20.2002. - 4.
-Paragraphs 30.35(g)(4), 40.36(f)(4), 70.25(g)(4), and 72.30(d)(4) state that decommissioning records must include records of the cost estimate performed for the decommissioning funding plan (DFP) or of the amount certified for decommissioning.
-Additionally, if either a funding plan or certification is used, records of the funding method must be maintained.
+- all areas outside of restricted areas where wastes have been buried as documented under 10 CFR 20.2108; and - all areas outside of restricted areas that contain material, which if the license expired, would require remediation to meet the criteria in 10 CFR Part 20, Subpart E, or application for disposal under 10 CFR 20.2002. - 4.
+Paragraphs 30.35(g)(4), 40.36(f)(4), 70.25(g)(4), and 72.30(d)(4) state that decommissioning records must include records of the cost of decommissioning.
+These records must include the prescribed amount of financial assurance provided (referred to in the regulation as "the amount certified for decommissioning"), or the cost estimate performed for the decommissioning funding plan (DFP), as applicable.
+Additionally, records of the funding method used to provide financial assurance must be maintained.

-3.1.3 SPECIFIC RECORDKEEPING REQUIREMENTS FOR DISPOSAL OF RADIOACTIVE WASTE BY LAND BURIAL UNDER FORMER 10 CFR 20.304, 20.302, AND CURRENT 20.2002
+3.1.3 SPECIFIC RECORDKEEPING REQUIREMENTS FOR DISPOSAL OF RADIOACTIVE WASTE BY LAND BURIAL UNDER FORMER 10 CFR 20.302, 20.304, AND CURRENT 20.2002